- A systematic, beginning reading program perfect for RTI implementation.

 - Increase reading accuracy and expression.

-Read Naturally GATE accelerates reading achievement by combining the research-proven strategies of teacher modeling, repeated reading, and progress monitoring.
-Teachers present scripted lessons, and students respond as they interact with letters, key words, and stories in the teacher's guide/display book.
+Read Naturally GATE accelerates reading achievement by combining the research-proven strategies of teacher modeling, repeated reading, and progress monitoring to teach phonics, develop fluency, and provide support for phonemic awareness, comprehension, and vocabulary.
+Teachers present scripted phonics tutoring lessons and lessons for other foundational skills.
+Students respond as they interact with letters, key words, and stories in the teacher's guide/display book.
 As the group works through the steps, the students master letter sounds, decodable words, high-frequency words, and a nonfiction story.
 Students track progress on their graphs.

 Read Naturally GATE Steps